sveninja/cancer-studies-pipeline/README.md

 This part of the pipeline enables the user to analyze the data in respect to cancer type and alcohol history of the patient.

 #### read_data function
-This function reads the data (csv format) and converts it into a pandas dataframe.
+This function reads the data (csv format) and converts it into a pandas data frame.

 #### graph_cases_alc_history function
 This function outputs a bar graph showing the numbers of entries listing the alcohol history of a patient as 'yes' or 'no', respectively.